 Applicants must be a nonprofit, unit of local government, or planning district commission (PDC) with a proven history of meeting the needs of lower-income households through the provision of financial assistance and housing support programs and with the existing capacity to successfully implement the pilot program.
 Please note that institutions of higher education may apply in collaboration with a local nonprofit or unit of local government.
-Landlords, including Public Housing Authorities, are ineligible to apply.
+Landlords, including Public Housing Authorities, are ineligible to apply but are encouraged to serve as partners to VERP Grantees.

-At least one representative of the organization must attend one of two "How to Apply" webinars in order to be considered minimally eligible to apply for VERP.
+If the applicant is not a current VERP grantee, they must be represented by at least one member of their organization at one of two "How to Apply" webinars in order to be considered minimally eligible to apply for this funding.